tgnemecek/core-website/src/collections/posts/2021-12-23-stop-procrastinating-and-reclaim-your-life.md

 ---
 collection: posts
-title: Stop Procrastinating and Reclaim Your Life!
+title: "Stop Procrastinating: Reclaim Your Life!"
 text: >-
   Procrastination doesn't just impact your professional life; it negatively affects all parts of your life.\